-Through innovations, Web 2.0, which is the current version of the internet, took Web1 to the next level with developments that allowed us to engage with the internet and its users through dynamic content, multi-media and social platforms.
-We're all familiar and have likely used the web in its current form however, this version of the internet has given rise to huge "mega-corporations" that have significant control over the internet traffic and has brought about many privacy, anti-trust and moral concerns over the years.
+Through innovations, Web2, the current version of the internet, took Web1 to the next level.
+The current internet allows us to engage with the internet and other users through dynamic content, multi-media and social platforms.
+We're all familiar with and have likely used the web in its current form however, this version of the internet has given rise to huge "mega-corporations" that have significant control over the internet traffic and has brought about many privacy, anti-trust and moral concerns over the years.

-It's a cool concept that's already making waves in certain areas of technology, such as Fintech and whilst its intentions are pure there are several challenges to overcome before we can expect to see Web3 a universally adopted concept.
+It's a cool concept that's already making waves in certain areas of technology, such as Fintech and whilst its intentions are pure there are several challenges to overcome before we can expect to see Web3 as a universally adopted concept.

 Web3 is still a concept that has many questions attached to it whether that be in a legal sense with compliance, regulation and copyright or through solving the technology challenges with security, speed and user-complexity that still exist within the current Web3 platforms that are out there.

-We think it's in it's early stages, but it's very open.
+We think it's in its early stages, but it's still very open.
 It's a very exciting technology with innovations, platforms and ideas that we already love however, like any new pioneering advancements with the potential to fundamentally shift how we do things, there are an equal number of issues surrounding Web3 as a concept that will create roadblocks along the way to it being adopted.